-Similar to Coca-Cola, this brand promise doesn’t even mention Nike products, but instead tells the consumer how they think and what they aim to do on a much larger scale than sports clothing and equipment.
+Similar to Coca-Cola, this brand promise doesn’t even mention Nike products but instead tells the consumer how they think and what they aim to do on a much larger scale than sports clothing and equipment.

 6. Harley Davidson: “We are Harley Davidson.”

-Harley Davidson have had a number of different brand promises through the years, but all of which revolve around the simple fact that there is nothing like a Harley.
+Harley Davidson has had a number of different brand promises through the years, but all of which revolve around the simple fact that there is nothing like a Harley.
 The cultural icon needs little explanation, and so their most recent brand promise doesn’t attempt to be anything but simple and to-the-point, promising a consistent experience with their company every single time.